crazywhalecc/static-php-cli/docs/en/guide/manual-build.md

 bin/spc download --all

 # Download all dependent packages, and specify the main version of PHP to download, optional: 7.3, 7.4, 8.0, 8.1, 8.2, 8.3
+# Also supports specific version of php release: 8.3.10, 8.2.22, etc.
 bin/spc download --all --with-php=8.2

 # Show download progress bar while downloading (curl)